Brett-Tanner/Journal/Sep_22.md

     - But that's fine since Knights can't be blocked, and everything else moves in a straight line
     - So just find the difference, then increment through and check each space by looking at its class
 - Honestly I got distracted by a bunch of stuff today/the last few days, need to focus back up and actually get this done

+## Fri 9th
+### Odin Project - Ruby Foundations
+- Continued work on Piece#clear_path?
+    - Wrote the special case for Pawn#clear_path cos he just has to be special
+        - insta-true if it's a diagonal move (#legal? should stop diagonal moves to empty spaces anyway)
+        - gets the move length, then returns true unless either square it would move forward through is occupied
+    - Got it working using nested if statements to deal with down and backward movement on the x and y axes, feel like there should be a more elegant way to do it but maybe I'll revisit once I've got everything else working
+- Tidied up State a bit since I have't looked at it in ages
+- Started planning out State#check?
+    - Right now it seems unnecessarily long and complex, I'm doing a lot of searching through the whole board
+    - Remembered that Ruby does shallow copies, meaning my copy of the board I used to test if the change caused check was actually changing the original board, causing an infinite loop
+    - Finally found the King after remembering that #class does not return a string, it returns the actual class
+    - Finally realized that my very early decision to have different capitalization for the colors in different places was stupid
+    - I think I've got it working now, at least for when the King isn't in check.
+Tomorrow I'll write the tests that make sure it knows when the King is actually in check
+- Testing State#move with all the new checks it has to pass broke my old tests, but that's ok cos I know a lot more about doubles and mocking and also when not to do those things now, so I should re-write the old tests anyway

+## Sat 10th
+### Odin Project - Ruby Foundations
+-